-Students seeking approval for variation of enrolment programme or seeking to withdraw from subjects must make application to the Head of the School responsible for the course on a form available from School offices.
+Students seeking approval to substitute one subject for another or add one or more subjects to their programme must make application to the Head of the School responsible for the course on a form available from School offices.
+In the case of students wishing to withdraw from subjects or terminate their enrolment the application must be lodged at the Examinations and Student Records Section.
 The Registrar will inform students of the decision.
 Approval of withdrawal from subjects is not automatic, each application being determined after considering the circumstances advanced as justifying withdrawal.
-It should be noted that withdrawal from a subject or course after Term I will not be approved unless there are special circumstances.
-It is emphasized that failure to sit for the examination in any subject for which a student has enrolled is regarded as failure to pass that examination unless written approval to withdraw has been given by the Registrar.
+It is emphasised that withdrawal from subjects after Term I or failure to sit for the examinations in any subjects for which the student has enrolled is regarded as failure to pass the subjects unless written approval to withdraw has been obtained from the Registrar.